Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-• + means a small amount of bacteria
+• + means a small amount of bacteria,

-• ++ means a moderate number of bacteria
+• ++ means moderate amount of bacteria,

-• +++ means high levels of bacteria
+• +++ means high level of bacteria,

 • ++++ is a sign of bacteremia and sepsis.